School Wifi Crisis Brings Classes to a Halt

 Your donation will support the student journalists of Centaurus High School.
 Your contribution will allow us to purchase equipment and cover our annual website hosting costs.

-Sophie Lewandowski (she/her) is one of the junior editors, as well as a reporter for The Warrior Scroll.
+Sophie Lewandowski (she/her) is Co-Editor-in-Chief, as well as a reporter for The Warrior Scroll.
 She is a junior at Centaurus.
-In her freetime,...
+In her freetime, she loves...